codemaster05330/timoanttila/content/blog/php-upgrade.md

 ## What's new in PHP 8.2?

-Here are some of the key differences between PHP 7.4 and 8.2:
+A lot has changed, and here are some of the most significant differences between PHP 7.4 and 8.2.

 ### Performance